adlnet/xAPI-Spec/xAPI.md

  * [Learning Record](#def-learning-record) - a digital representation [recording] of a Learning Experience.

- * [Community of Practice Store](#def-community-of-practice-store) - software component that provides definitions and explanations of term and norms of practice used by a particular Community of Practice - a group of people sharing a common interest who meet from time to time to discuss and document their shared interest.

  * [Learning Record Producer](#def-learning-record-producer) - software component responsible for gathering data about learning experiences, formatting that data into digital records and sending those records to one or more Learning Record Stores.

  * [Learning Record Store](#lrs-component) (LRS) - software component responsible for receiving, storing and providing access to learning records.